 NOTE: State and federal laws change frequently and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.

-A Qualified Personal Residence Trust, or QPRT for short, is a type of irrevocable trust that is designed to hold and own your primary or secondary residence and remove its value from your taxable estate.
-A QPRT works as follows:
+A Qualified Personal Residence Trust, or QPRT for short, is a special type of irrevocable trust that is designed to hold and own your primary or secondary residence and remove its value from your taxable estate.

 1. Step One - Write the irrevocable trust agreement.

 The first step in establishing a QPRT is writing the actual irrevocable trust agreement.
 You'll need to decide who will serve as the initial and successor trustees, how long you want to retain the right to live in the residence (this is called the "retained income period") before it passes to your ultimate beneficiaries, and then who will be the ultimate beneficiaries of the trust when the retained income period ends.
 These decisions will be very important since the QPRT is an irrevocable trust and its provisions cannot be easily changed.

 2. Step Two - Fund the trust with your residence.

 The next step is to transfer ownership of your residence into the name of the QPRT.
 This is done by recording a new deed from your name into the name of the trust in the land records where the property is located.